 INTRODUCTION TO CONTRACT ASPECTS

-The business or personal contracts in English law are legally binding agreements between two parties who agrees to comply with the obligations that are set in the terms and conditions of the contract through a mutual consent.
-There are different types of contract formation which depends on the availability of two parties.
-The following report is carried out to understand the significance of essential elements of contract and impact of different types of contract in legal terms.
-The report also includes case examples to explain the various liabilities in contract.
+Business or personal contracts in English law are legally binding agreements between two parties who agree to comply with the obligations that are set in the terms and conditions of the contract through mutual consent.
+There are different types of contract formation which depend on the availability of two parties.
+The following report is carried out to understand the significance of essential elements of contracts and the impact of different types of contracts in legal terms.
+The report also includes case examples to explain the various liabilities in the contract.

 TASK 1: ESSENTIAL ELEMENTS OF A VALID CONTRACT